 - Lebanon Aquatic Center is closed until further notice.

-- City Hall is closed to the public but remains operational.
-Please call 270-692-6272 for further questions or guidance.
+- City Hall is open to the public.
+We ask that everyone wear a face mask upon entering the building and continue to practice safe social distancing.
+Please call 270-692-6272 with any questions you may have in regards to current operations.
 Tax payments may still be made by mail, our drop box located on the front of our building at 240 W. Main St., or on this website.

 - The licence fee return (net profit) deadline has been extended to July 15th.